openthread/openthread/src/cli/README.md

 Note:

+- `OPENTHREAD_CONFIG_NAT64_TRANSLATOR_ENABLE` is required.
 - A valid CIDR must have a non-zero prefix length.
-- when updating the CIDR, NAT64 translator will be reset and all existing sessions will be expired.
+- When updating the CIDR, NAT64 translator will be reset and all existing sessions will be expired.

-`OPENTHREAD_CONFIG_NAT64_TRANSLATOR_ENABLE` is required.

 ```bash
 > nat64 cidr 192.168.100.0/24